Iker Bilbao

-Iker Bilbao Mendiguren (born 20 March 1996) is a Spanish professional footballer who plays as a midfielder for Greek Super League club PAS Giannina.
+Iker Bilbao Mendiguren (born 20 March 1996) is a Spanish professional footballer who plays as a midfielder.

 Career

 Bilbao was born in Larrabetzu, Biscay, Basque Country, and finished his formation with Danok Bat CF. On 5 July 2015, he moved to Athletic Bilbao and was assigned to the farm team in Tercera División.

 Bilbao made his senior debut on 3 October 2015, starting in a 0–4 Tercera División away loss against Zalla UC.
 He scored his first senior goal late in the month, netting the opener in a 2–2 draw at SD Deusto.

 On 18 August 2017, Bilbao was loaned to Segunda División B side Gernika Club, for one year.
 On 17 July of the following year, after featuring sparingly, he signed for fellow league team SD Amorebieta.

 Initially a backup option, Bilbao became a starter in the 2020–21 campaign, featuring in 25 league matches (play-offs included) and scoring twice as his side achieved a first-ever promotion to Segunda División; one of his two goals was in a 1–0 away win over CD Badajoz, which sealed the club's promotion.
 He made his professional debut on 23 August 2021, coming on as a second-half substitute for Gorka Guruzeta in a 0–2 away loss against CD Mirandés.

-On 28 June 2022, he signed for PAS Giannina a team in the city of Ioannina.
+On 28 June 2022, Bilbao moved abroad for the first time in his career and signed for Greek side PAS Giannina FC.
+On 30 January 2024, he returned to his home country and its second division, agreeing to a short-term deal with AD Alcorcón.

+On 3 July 2024, Bilbao signed for Real Unión on a one-year contract, with the option for a second year.